mikolalysenko/version-tree/README.md

 version-tree
 ============
 A data structure for maintaining a tree of versions.
 This can be useful when implementing [fully persistent data structures](http://en.wikipedia.org/wiki/Persistent_data_structure) using the [DTSS method](http://www.cs.cmu.edu/~sleator/papers/Persistence.htm).
 Works in both node.js and [browserify](http://browserify.org/).
+All operations use amortized O(1) space and time.

 ## Example